 5. Central Asia (Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, Kyrgyzstan)

 Central Asia is west of China, south of Russia, and north of Afghanistan.
 The western border of this region runs along the Caspian Sea.
 Central Asia is politically divided into five countries: Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, and Kyrgyzstan.
 Given that the name of each of these countries ends in "-stan," Central Asia is sometimes informally referred to as "The Stans."
 The region covers a total area of 1,545,741 square miles and has a population size of just over 69.78 million individuals.
 Central Asia played an important role in the transportation of goods between China and Europe during the Silk Road trading era.

 East Asia is located east of Central Asia, with its eastern border running along the East China Sea.
-East Asia is politically divided into eight countries: China, Mongolia, North Korea, South Korea, Japan, Hong Kong, Taiwan, and Macau.
+East Asia is politically divided into eight countries and regions: China, Mongolia, North Korea, South Korea, Japan, Hong Kong, Taiwan, and Macau.
 This region covers a total area of 4,571,092 square miles and has a population size of more than 1.641 billion, which represents 22% of the global population and 38% of Asia's total population.
 Many residents of East Asia are concentrated in major metropolitan areas such as Beijing and Tokyo.

 Southeast Asia covers a total area of 1,735,121 square miles and has a population size of more than 641 million individuals.
 The geography of Southeast Asia is characterized by a large number of archipelagos.
 The Indonesian Archipelago is the biggest in the world and is home to the largest number of active volcanoes in the world.
 The region's importance in global trade began during the spice trade, which started prior to European exploration.
 Today, the economy of Southeast Asia is rapid developing.
 Indonesia is considered the largest economy in the region, and is East Asia's only member of the G20.

 West Asia is located in the area between Central Asia and Africa, south of Eastern Europe.
 The majority of the region is often referred to as the Middle East, although it geographically excludes the mainland of Egypt (which is culturally considered a Middle Eastern country).
-West Asia is politically divided into 18 countries: Georgia, Armenia, Azerbaijan, Turkey, Cyprus, Syria, Lebanon, Palestine, Jordan, Iraq, Iran, Kuwait, Bahrain, Qatar, Saudi Arabia, United Arab Emirates, Oman, and Yemen.
+West Asia is politically divided into 18 states: Georgia, Armenia, Azerbaijan, Turkey, Cyprus, Syria, Lebanon, Palestine, Jordan, Iraq, Iran, Kuwait, Bahrain, Qatar, Saudi Arabia, United Arab Emirates, Oman, and Yemen.
 It also includes the Sinai Peninsula of Egypt.
 The region covers a total area of around 2.415 million square miles and has a population size of 313.428 million.

 A large area of the region is covered by an arid desert environment.
 However, West Asia does have several points of access to large bodies of water, including: the Black Sea, Persian Gulf, Arabian Sea, Red Sea, Caspian Sea, Mediterranean Sea, and Aegean Sea.
-The economy of West Asia is varied, but relies heavily on the petroleum industry.
-Turkey has the largest economy in terms of gross domestic product, followed by Saudi Arabia.